 - We took a different route (no pun intended).
 When talking with the editor of GoLife for Winnebago, he told me one of the biggest reasons they wanted to work with us was because we were doing something different with our lives.
 We chose to quit our jobs, travel the country, work a job in every state, and film a documentary.
 They are betting on us to continue doing adventurous and crazy things over the next few years and attach the Winnebago brand to us.

 - We focused on building relationships.
-Shortly after we started RVing we discovered Jason and Nikki over at GoneWiththeWynns.
+Shortly after we started RVing, we discovered Jason and Nikki over at GoneWiththeWynns.
 We loved their quirky Youtube Channel, blog, and social channels.
 We interacted with them enough until we eventually became online friends and I even wrote a guest post on their site.
 When Nikki heard that we were RV searching, she made an introduction to the team over at Winnebago.
-This introduction eventually lead to our sponsorship with them down the road.
-We of course couldn’t have planned all this, but building relationships was a huge part of us working with Winnebago.
+This introduction eventually led to our sponsorship with them down the road.
+We, of course, couldn’t have planned all this, but building relationships with influencers with Jason and Nikki was a huge help in getting us working with Winnebago.

 - We took advantage of small opportunities.
 Last summer we made the drive up to Alaska.
 Instead of taking our old RV Franklin, we drove my grandparents Minnie Winnebago.
 Throughout the entire trip, I took tons of photos and video.
 When we got back, I reached out to Winnebago and asked if I could share a guest blog about our drive to Alaska.
 They said absolutely.
 I spent a significant amount of time writing that blog post and it’s been one of their more popular posts.
 This proved that I could write quality blog posts for them, which opened the door for more work together.
 I’ve learned that you almost never start out with “the big” opportunity.
 Typically, you have to execute at something much smaller first, prove yourself, and then work towards large projects.